Alice Dixon Le Plongeon: Findings and theories

-By studying the murals and statues at Chicen Itza, Augustus and Alice developed theories about the past Maya rulers and the influence of the Maya.
+By studying the murals and statues at Chichen Itza, Augustus and Alice developed theories about the past Maya rulers and the influence of the Maya.
 They pieced together a narrative of an ancient Maya ruler named Queen Moo (from the Maya word for macaw) and her brother and consort Prince Coh, sometimes called Prince Chaacmol (named for the Maya words chaac and mol, meaning powerful warrior).
 Throughout their careers, the Le Plongeons would expand on their theories.
 Eventually, they came to believe the ancient Maya had helped found ancient Egyptian civilization as well as the lost civilization of Atlantis.

 In November 1875 the Le Plongeons unearthed a large statue from near the Platform of the Eagles and Jaguars at Chichen Itza.
 The statue was of a reclining man and the Le Plongeons believed it was a representation of Prince Chaacmol.
 So, the statue was named Chacmool and was lauded by the American Geographical Society as a great archeological find.
 Other artifacts were found near the statue including flint, ceramic pieces, and a piece of jadeite that Augustus had set in a gold brooch.
 Alice would keep and wear this talisman for the rest of her life.

 Life in New York

 In 1884 the Le Plongeons left Mexico and settled in New York.
 There, Alice focused on her writing and giving lectures.
 She published articles and organized her field notes.
 Alice also became involved in a number of social movements.
 She was a member of Sorosis, a professional women's organization.
 She also gave lectures to fund raise for the New York Diet Kitchen Association, an organization which aimed to fed the poor.
 Alice had a strong interest in Spiritualism, Freemasonry, and the Rosicrucians, and was active in the Theosophical Society.

 The archeological community was not welcoming to the Le Plongeon's theories about Queen Moo.
 Alice wrote that she was "bitterly indignant" about the lack of recognition for her and her husband's work.
 Despite these critics the pair continued to write and lecture on their findings.
 In 1886 Alice published Here and There in Yucatan and in 1902 her epic poem Queen Moo's Talisman was published.
-She also wrote about the Maya establishing the ancient civilization of Atlantis in A Dream of Atlantis, which was published in serial form in The World Magazine, a Theosophy serial, from 1909-1911.
+She also wrote about the Maya establishing the ancient civilization of Atlantis in A Dream of Atlantis, which was published in serial form in The World Magazine, a Theosophy serial, from 1909 to 1911.

 Augustus Le Plongeon experienced declining health in the summer of 1908.
 Alice spent much of her time attending to his needs before he died in December of that year.
 Alice continued to write and give lectures after her husband's death but became ill and was diagnosed with breast cancer in February 1910.
 She died on 8 June at New York Women's Hospital.